 What should go in your promotional post

-The advice from tip #2 also applies here.
+The advice from tip #2 (get your game listed) also applies here.
 Be sure to highlight some cool stuff and link back to your game’s website, listing, and/or connection details.

 6. Take advantage of social media and mailing lists